Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 ### Schema-level data segregation (medium isolation)

-Every instance would have a separate schema in a shared DMS database.
-While serving to reduce the number of databases needed to host multiple instances, it would come with extra management complexity as compared with row-level or database-level approaches.
+Every instance would have a separate _schema_ in a shared DMS database.
+While serving to reduce the number of databases needed to host multiple instances and thereby reducing costs for hosting models with an incremental per-database cost, it would come with extra management and support complexity as compared with row-level or database-level approaches.
+Schema-based segregation does offer less risk of data exposure than row-level filtering as an "unfiltered" query is likely to fail due to an invalid schema rather than expose other instances' data, but in practice it is not seen as a scalable or supportable strategy.
+For these reasons it is mentioned here only for completeness rather than as a recommended option.

-Implementation of schema-based isolation would present less risk (as compared to row-level filtering) particularly if there was no “single tenant” schema option.
-Thus, a defect in the query implementation would likely just result in an error rather than exposing the wrong student data.

-ℹ️ When you factor in Debezium/Kafka concerns for large scale PostgreSQL implementation, support for this approach seems necessary.
-This is discussed in more detail below.

 ### Database-level segregation (high isolation)